 Petersburg is a small port town and the only settlement on Mitkof Island (Southeast Alaska).
 Petersburg Borough was created in 2013, encompassing both Petersburg and Kupreanof (on Kupreanof Island) - plus vast areas (mostly uninhabited) that stretch to the border with Canada and to the southern boundary of the Juneau Borough.
 The town has population of around 3,000.

 Petersburg AK is located on the island's north end, where Wrangell Strait and Frederick Sound meet.
 Petersburg is also located almost halfway between Juneau AK (at 190 km / 120 ml to the north) and Ketchikan AK (at 180 km / 110 ml to the south).
 In 2015 Petersburg had a population of 3,180 people on a total area of 119.2 km2 (46 ml2).

 Private yachts and small cruise ships (accommodating up to 250 passengers) visit Petersburg from May through September.
 It has a high-quality tourist experience, with few of the tourist peaks or crowds experienced by the neighboring Sitka, Ketchikan or Juneau communities.
 This is partially by design and a result of the natural difficulty of landing big ships in Petersburg and traveling through treacherous waters at Wrangell Narrows, south of town.

-In 2011, Seth Morrison together with a host of famous skiers filmed their unusual experiences helicopter skiing in the mountains located near Petersburg.
+In 2011, Seth Morrison together with a host of famous skiers filmed their unusual helicopter skiing experiences in the mountains near the town.
 Another well-kept secret in the area is sport fishing.